Shirazi Salad

 Instructions

-- In a large bowl, whisk together the olive oil, lime juice, mint (if using) salt and pepper until well combined.
+- In a large bowl, whisk together the olive oil, lime juice, salt and pepper until well combined.

-- Place the cucumbers, tomatoes, red onions, green peppers, cilantro and parsley on top of the dressing.
+- Add the cucumbers, tomatoes, red onions, green bell peppers, cilantro, parsley and mint on top of the dressing.

 - Toss gently to combine the dressing with the vegetables and herbs.
 Serve immediately.